Billaferd/QuantumNexus/Designers/Art Direction Bible.md

 * **Core Philosophy**: Commands an eternal army where faith is a weapon and sacrifice is a currency.
 Strength comes from resilience (Zeal), overwhelming numbers (Phalanx, Horde), and a cycle of death and rebirth (Martyrdom).
 * **Visual Keystone**: Gothic Ascendancy.
 * **Energy & VFX**: Radiant and holy.
 Zeal is a unit shattering but being instantly reformed by a column of golden light, leaving them in a kneeling, "suppressed" state.
-Martyrdom effects show ethereal golden spirits rising from a fallen unit to bless comrades.
+Martyrdom effects show ethereal golden spirits rising from a fallen unit to bless comrades in adjacent quadrants.
 * **Environment & Architecture**: Their architecture blends Gothic cathedrals with impregnable fortresses.
 A Celestial sanctuary might be a city built on a cloud, with towers of polished marble and stained-glass windows depicting their history.
 An Infernal sacrificial pit is a volcanic, obsidian temple carved with jagged runes, illuminated by the hellfire of their rituals.
 * **Character Design Considerations**: Divinity silhouettes are monumental and instantly recognizable, defined by heavy, ornate plate armor, large pauldrons, flowing tabards, halos, and angelic or demonic wings.
 Poses should be stoic, pious, or monumental, reflecting unwavering conviction.
 Even their basic units should feel like statues brought to life.